Adobe-Marketing-Cloud/aem-dialog-conversion/it/e2e/README.md

 ### Dependencies on com.adobe.qe.ui-testing-commons and com.adobe.cq.wcm.it.e2e

-The dependencies are embedded as a subpackages
+The dependencies are embedded as subpackages

 ### Install on running AEM instance (http://localhost:4502)